top of page

 Hop Dig uses a combination of three types of grain, three types of hops (Chinook, Centennial and Columbus) and a ferocious American yeast to make this IPA a real diggers delight.

-It's our strongest brew, it will make you think you can dance well.
+It's a strong brew, it will make you think you can dance well.

 Please gyrate responsibly!